yogesh8177/feed-search/README.md

 ## Local run (headless)

-Assuming you have ran all the steps mentioned in Angular ui section, follow the given steps.
+Assuming you have run all the steps mentioned in Angular ui section, follow the given steps.

 1. `npm start` # start web server
 1. `cd ui`